-- a) Treasury Management activities are defined as: - The management of the authority's (investments and) cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks. - b) The successful identification, monitoring and control of risk to be the prime criteria by which the effectiveness of (its) treasury management activities will be measured.
-Accordingly, the analysis and reporting of treasury management activities will focus on their risk implications for the organisation. - c) Effective treasury management will provide support towards the achievement of the Council's business and service objectives.
+a) Treasury Management activities are defined as:

+The management of the Council's investments and cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks.

+b) The successful identification, monitoring and control of risk to be the prime criteria by which the effectiveness of its treasury management activities will be measured.
+Accordingly, the analysis and reporting of treasury management activities will focus on their risk implications for the organisation, and any financial instruments entered into to manage these risks c) Effective treasury management will provide support towards the achievement of the Council's business and service objectives.
 It is therefore committed to the principles of achieving value for money in treasury management, and to employing suitable comprehensive performance measurement techniques, within the context of effective risk management.